When it comes to your car windows, what starts as a small crack could grow bigger, creating a problem that may involve a full windshield replacement.

 Not every chip or small crack can be filled.
 In these cases, it becomes necessary to have the front or rear windshield replaced to keep your car structurally intact.

 In these instances, our team removes the damaged glass and all debris from inside the vehicle, before installing a new windshield.
 From here, we make sure that defrosting and all other features operate according to the manufacturer’s specifications.

 Whether you recently experienced a break-in or an accident, our team can replace the tempered glass making up the passenger windows, sunroof or moonroof, and back windshield.

 Before removing the door panel to access the rest of the glass, we will first examine the damage.After cleaning up any debris and removing the old glass, we install a new glass panel and test it to ensure it functions according to the manufacturer’s requirements.
 Depending on the degree of damage, the full job may entail replacing the door or side panels.

-Glass falls within our scope of auto body repair services.
-If you were recently in an accident, had loose debris damage your windshield or experienced a break-in, reach out to DaSilva’s to have our team repair or replace your car’s broken, cracked or chipped glass.
+If you were recently in an accident, had loose debris damage your windshield or experienced a break-in, let our team repair or replace your car’s glass.
+Contact us to schedule an appointment!